janzhou/git-encrypt/README.md

 		$ You MUST run 'crypthistory' BEFORE any encrypted commits.Do you want to recrypt all history?
 This may corrut your data?
 [Y/n]
 		...

-* You can encrypt/decrypt all history
+* You can encrypt/decrypt all history:

 		$ gitcrypt crypthistory
 		$ gitcrypt decrypthistory

-* You can enable/disable gitcrypt facility
+* You can enable/disable gitcrypt facility:

     $ gitcrypt disable
     $ gitcrypt reset